At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Use easy-to-prepare ingredients

 As you start out, focus on using ingredients that are easy to prepare.
-For example, if the idea of dissecting an artichoke seems too complicated, it’s probably best to start out with eggplant, zucchini, broccoli, and other easy ingredients.
+For example, if the idea of dissecting an artichoke seems too complicated, it’s probably best to start out with eggplant, zucchini, broccoli and other easy ingredients.

-Serve raw and roasted vegetable
+Serve raw and roasted vegetables